fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## Linux menu coverage update — 2026-09-10

+The [menu checklist](MENU_REVIEW.md) is implemented for Linux GVim.
+The owner replaced the original MD-03 with Emoji/Plain/Descriptive style selection and one visible group in Descriptive mode; PlanetVim stays visible.
+Windows is deferred for these additions.
+Historical Windows results below do not certify the new menus.
+No third-party plugin source changed.

+- Python suite: **102 passed, 1 skipped** out of 103.
+The skipped native-template
+  build lacks SFML development packages.
+All installer, release, menu-contract and bounded-image-decoder checks passed.
+- Full Linux GTK3 GUI suite on **9.1.0000** and **9.2.0849**: **59 passed,
+  2 skipped** out of 61 on each.
+The skips are existing Python debugger lifecycle and detach fixtures because debugpy is unavailable in this environment.
+- Subsequent fixes for Select-mode action execution, old-version popup help and compiled indexing passed their focused checks on both versions.
+Style tests cover all six groups, persistent preferences and dynamic-menu visibility.
+- LSP display uses an isolated protocol fixture, including non-ASCII hint positioning.
+Printing checks PostScript output; remote reads use a local HTTP fixture.
+These do not establish live-server LSP compatibility, authenticated SSH transfers, or physical-printer behavior.
+Real window-manager fullscreen, native Wayland and GTK4 rendering were not exercised.
+- Plugin inventory: **122 records match**, with vendor revisions unchanged.

+Menu indexing initially raised startup to a **2.470-second median**.
+Profiling identified the traversal; compiling it with Vim9 reduced startup to **1.541 seconds** (five measured samples, range 1.485–1.548, after one warmup) at runtime commit `0e35f320`.
+Only documentation was modified during the final measurement.
+The local artifact is `dist/startup-linux-menu-coverage.json`.
+This meets the existing 2-second local budget without removing menu entries or plugins.

+The remaining sections record the earlier release-candidate acceptance.

 All original Linux/Windows menu actions remain in scope and enabled.
 Missing optional tools produce setup guidance.
 Third-party plugin source is unchanged; first-party adapters contain the compatibility fixes.
 The menu contract scan checks executable TODOs and unresolved first-party, legacy global, and vendor callbacks, including window bars in `.vimrc`.

 ## Platforms actually exercised